What Women Should Know About Intrauterine Devices (IUDs)

 Although IUDs are one of the most effective forms of birth control, they are still not used as much as other contraceptive methods.
 Part of the reason may have to do with the various choices women have regarding types of IUDs.

-Below, Tessa Madden, MD, a Yale Medicine obstetrician-gynecologist and family planning specialist, talks more about IUDs and answers many of the common questions women have about them.
+Below, Dr. Madden talks more about IUDs and answers other questions women have about them.

 What are the different types of IUDs, and how do they work?